mkostrun/omega-iseries-pid-server/README.md

 to start the telnet server.
 Once the server is up and running on localhost on default port 51234, just telnet to it.

+- sending a message prepended by '#' causes the message to be posted in the server log file called *stove-${hostname}-${pid serial number}.log*.
+The messages are posted to log file without '#' character.

 The following is the list of supported commands, that should be typed without spaces.

 - *alarm=0,1* - disable/enable alarm